cmars/layer-lets-encrypt/README.md

 - The registered domain name has had time to propagate.
 - The application has been `juju expose`d.

-A `contact-email` config option may also be set, for receiving email from Let's Encrypt regarding certification of the domain name.
+A `contact-email` config option may also be set, for receiving email from Let's Encrypt regarding certification of the domain name. *Note that changing `contact-email` after the certificate has been requested will not have any effect.*

-# Development
+# Developing a Charm with this layer

-Include `layer:lets-encrypt` in your web application charms to automatically obtain TLS certificates from Let's Encrypt.
+Include `layer:lets-encrypt` in your web application charm and set the `fqdn` config option to automatically obtain a TLS certificate from Let's Encrypt.

 Once the application is registered with Let's Encrypt, the reactive state `lets-encrypt.registered` will be set.
 Then, in your charm, you may obtain the path to the certificates and keys with `charms.layer.lets_encrypt.live()`.

-## Using with layer:nginx
+## Example: Using with layer:nginx

 Configure layer:lets-encrypt to restart nginx during registration: